 Cleaning these filters is a simple task you can do on your own – however, it can have a huge impact on your air conditioning system’s performance.

-If you plan on welcome guests and cooking food, now might be a good time to turn it up to compensate.
+If you then plan on welcoming guests over and cooking food, now might be the time to set the temperature a little cooler, to ensure everyone can remain comfortable.

 Your thermostat is responsible for regulating the temperature in your home, taking measurements and adjusting your air conditioning system accordingly so that everything stays comfortable.